The Little App and The Big Store

 What We Do Differently

-That is why PWA installation makes sense for us.
+That is why PWA installation makes sense.

 The tool should not need a parade of middlemen before a person can use it.
 The user should not have to search through a marketplace when they are already standing on the product page.